UncleSocks/Buck/README.md

 For the file hash IOCs, you can specify a _directory_ and the _extensions_ to make the search efficient.
 If no _directory_ is specified, the script will attempt to capture all file hash recursively from the C: drive.
 Additionally, if no _extension_ is included, it will include all file extensions (i.e., *.*)

+### Available JSON IOC Files

+I have added JSON IOC files in this repository for others to use -- most are from the ESET research team (hats off to these guys).

 ## Output

 The script divides the console output per IOC type and will highlight, in red, any IOC it finds.